 ‘And did those feet in ancient time?’ a solo exhibition from Caitlin Hazell

-This exhibition is part of the Summer series from the FLP x Friends of Nunhead Cemetery Exhibition Program 2025.
+Thursday 4th-7th September at Nunhead Cemetery Chapel, as part of the Summer series from the FLP x Friends of Nunhead Cemetery Exhibition Program 2025.

 ‘And did those feet in ancient time?’ imagines the lives of those who might have existed in the cemetery grounds long before it was built in 1840.
 Drawing on the site’s layered histories, its inbuilt symbolism, and the aesthetics of fakery, the exhibition presents a series of fictionalised relics, artefacts, and objects from an imagined ancient past.